-Thus repairing the wayfinding system of Paris subway cannot be summarized as the automatic replacement of flawed signs with new ones found in a warehouse stock.
+Repairing the Paris subway wayfinding system cannot be summarized as the automatic replacement of flawed signs with new ones found in warehouse stock.
 Rather, it is a process punctuated by daily operations that put things back to order into a network of signs never repaired once and for all.
-Regular interventions set the rhythm of what we propose to call an endless 'dance of maintenance', to echo Pickering (1995), who spoke of 'the dance of agency.'
+Regular interventions set the rhythm of an endless "dance of maintenance", to echo Pickering (1995), who spoke of "the dance of agency."
 Such a dance is made up of a permanent attention to subway signs, small mundane gestures of repair, and replacement operations that oscillate between provisory and definitive states.